broofa/mime/src/README_js.md

 Both `require('mime')` and `require('mime/lite')` return instances of the MIME class, documented below.

+Note: Inputs to this API are case-insensitive.
+Outputs (returned values) will be lowercase.

 ### new Mime(typeMap, ... more maps)

 Most users of this module will not need to create Mime instances directly.